 How we can help?

-Your chiropractor will perform a full spinal examination in order to assess for spinal misalignments and particular nerve root irritations.
-Correction of each spinal misalignment does not automatically correct the nerve root.
-Chiropractic treatment takes the load and stress of the surrounding spinal structures, in order for the segment to fully heal over time.
+Your chiropractor will perform a full spinal examination in order to assess for spinal joint dysfunction and particular nerve root irritations.
+Chiropractic treatment aim is to take biomechanical stress off the surrounding spinal structures and reduce nerve pain.
 Treatment success is dependent on many factors such as, how long the problem has been there, the amount of wear and tear (degeneration) present, whether there is referred pain, posture, occupational stress and social stresses all have an impact on the outcome.